BioRDM/fair-in-circadian-practice/index.md

 > ## Prerequisites
 >
 > You don't need to have prior knowledge of data management or programming skills.
+Although branded as FAIR in circadian practice, the course is accessible to all biomedical researches regardless of their background.
 > You do need to be willing to learn how to apply FAIR principles in your daily research life.
 >
 > ### We expect you to: